ryaliscs/PGATool/README.md

 # PGATool
-PGA Tool to export and import data
+A Java Tool to export and import data from a Postgress Database.